shoeheng/dbmle/counting-defiers-pkg/README.md

 If the best solution lies on the cube’s boundary, the algorithm performs one larger pass with an expanded cube.
 This step captures nearby high-likelihood points the first pass might miss without having to exhaustively enumerate every possible combination.

-### Practical Implications

-- The approximate method usually matches the true global MLE for moderate sample sizes while running much faster.
-- It returns all tied MLEs found within tolerance.
-- If you need guaranteed global maxima and full credible sets, use `method="exhaustive"` instead.

 ----------------------------------------------------------------------
 Example Output